Brianmanden/juultimesedler-tasks/JUULTIMESEDLER-TASKS.md

 * **WIP** Add some kind of list (datatype) to content type in Umbraco so multiple workers can be assigned to a project
   * By default there is no multi-user picker
 * Build API that serves all timesheets for a given worker
 * Build API that serves tasks defined in Umbraco
 * Build API and BE service that can provide a PDF for download of the week the worker has browsed to in the calendar

+## Umbraco

+* Build model for a task
+* Build a holder model for tasks
+* Instantiate task holder and examle tasks

 ---